-It is the Bank's policy to disclose the information as required by CRD on an annual basis.
+It is the Bank's policy to disclose the information required by the CRD, as directly incorporated into UK law, on an annual basis.

 In determining this policy, the Bank considered whether more frequent disclosures would be appropriate for the Bank, but concluded that this was not the case.
 In reaching this decision the Bank: